Asian markets rise but trade limited by Tokyo glitch, holidays - RFI

 Hong Kong (AFP)

-Asian markets got the new trading quarter off to a stuttering start Thursday with Tokyo hit by a computer glitch and several others closed for holidays, though there were healthy gains elsewhere in the region on hopes for a fresh US stimulus package.
+Asian markets started the new trading quarter on a quiet note Thursday with Tokyo closed by a computer glitch and several others shut for holidays, though there were healthy gains elsewhere in the region and Europe on US stimulus hopes.

 Wall Street provided a strong lead with all three main indexes ending a torrid September with a rally, which was also helped by a forecast-beating reading on US jobs creation, which bodes well for government figures due Friday.

-Buying and selling on Tokyo's stock exchanges was halted at around 8:35 am (2335 GMT) owing to "glitches linked to the delivery of market information", operator Japan Exchange Group said in a statement.
+Buying and selling on Tokyo's stock exchanges was halted less than half an hour before the open owing to "glitches linked to the delivery of market information", operator Japan Exchange Group said in a statement.
+Officials said they were working to ensure business could resume Friday.

-The precise nature of the glitch, the worst in 13 years, was not explained further, but it meant the country's top indexes -- the Nikkei 225 and the Topix -- were unable to open at the start of the trading day.
-Trade was halted for the entire day.
+The glitch, one of the worst in the exchange's history, was caused by a "hardware failure" and meant the country's top indexes -- the Nikkei 225 and the Topix -- were shut for the entire day.

-The issue was also affecting trade on several other exchanges, including in Nagoya and Sapporo, though the Osaka exchange was functioning normally though.
+The issue also affected trade on several other exchanges, including in Nagoya and Sapporo, though the Osaka exchange was functioning normally.

+JPX is the third-largest exchange in the world by market capitalisation, at an estimated $5.1 trillion, including listings outside Tokyo.
+On an average day, equities worth about $28.5 billion are traded.

+Analysts said the glitch was not likely to have a significant immediate impact on the market.

 There was also no trade in Hong Kong, Shanghai, Seoul and Taipei owing to public holidays.

-Still, Sydney and Singapore rallied more than one percent while there were also gains in Jakarta and Wellington as investors picked up the baton from US traders.
+Still, Sydney put on one percent, while Singapore, Mumbai, Jakarta and Manila rallied more than one percent while there were also gains in Bangkok and Wellington as investors picked up the baton from US traders.

 Support came from rising hopes that US lawmakers could finally hammer out a new virus rescue package for the world's top economy after months of deadlock.